Jamel Debbouze

-Jamel Debbouze (/fr/; جمال دبوز; born 18 June 1975) is a Moroccan-French actor, comedian, screenwriter, film producer and director.
-Best known for his stand-up comedy sketches, he also worked with director Alain Chabat in several films and other notable French comedians such as Florence Foresti, Fred Testot and Gad Elmaleh.
-He has starred in a number of box-office successes, including Amélie, Asterix & Obelix: Mission Cleopatra, Hollywoo and HOUBA!
-On the Trail of the Marsupilami.
-He is the founder of the Canal+ television show Jamel Comedy Club.
+Jamel Debbouze (/fr/; جمال دبوز; born 18 June 1975) is a French actor, comedian and filmmaker.
+Best known for his stand-up comedy sketches, he also worked with director Alain Chabat in several films and other notable French comedians such as Florence Foresti, Élie Semoun, Fred Testot and Gad Elmaleh.
+Debbouze has starred in a number of box-office and critical successes, including Amélie (2001), Asterix & Obelix: Mission Cleopatra (2002), Days of Glory (2006) and Houba!
+On the Trail of the Marsupilami (2012).
+He is the producer and presenter of the Canal+ television show Jamel Comedy Club (2006–present).